-According to the ordinance with instruction for the Swedish Transport Administration, the authority is an infrastructure manager in accordance with the Swedish Railways Act (2004: 519) for the railway network that belongs to the state.
-The Swedish Transport Administration is responsible for collective long-term infrastructure planning and for construction, operation and maintenance of State roads and railways.
+According to an ordinance with instructions for the Swedish Transport Administration, the agency shall be the infrastructure manager for the railway network that belongs to the state.
+The Swedish Transport Administration is responsible for the overall long-term infrastructure planning and for the construction, operation and maintenance of state roads and railways.